Maximizing the Diversity of Exposure in a Social Network: Related work

 \section{Related work}

-Our work relates to the emerging line of research on breaking filter bubbles on social media.
-To the best of our knowledge, this is the first work to approach this problem from the point of view of increasing diversity of information exposure in an item-aware independent cascade model
+Our work relates to the emerging line of research on breaking filter bubbles in social media.
+To the best of our knowledge, this is the first work to approach this problem from the angle of maximizing the diversity of information exposure in an item-aware independent-cascade model.

 \textbf{Filter bubbles and echo chambers.} Recently, there have been a number of studies on the effects of ``echo chambers''~\cite{bakshy15exposure,garrett09echo}, where users are only exposed to information from like-minded individuals, and of ``filter bubbles''~\cite{bakshy15exposure,pariser11filter}, where algorithms only present personalized content that agrees with the user's viewpoint.
-In particular, they observed that news stories containing opinion-challenging informations spread less than other news~\cite{garrett09echo}.
+In particular, Garrett et al.~\cite{garrett09echo} observed that news stories containing opinion-challenging informations spread less than other news.

+In order to measure how strongly these phenomena manifest themselves on social media, a significant body of work has emerged that focuses on measures for characterizing polarization~\cite{Matakos17,akoglu14,conover11political,garimella16quantifying,guerra13measure,xi2018quantifying}.

-The problem of diversifying exposure has different aspects, such as the questions of \emph{who} to target, \emph{what} viewpoints to promote, or \emph{how} best to present possibly opposing viewpoints to users~\cite{Liao2014}.
-Recent approaches focus on targeting users so as to reduce the polarization of opinions and bridge opposing views~\cite{Matakos17, Musco17,garimella17reducing}.
+In a similar vein to ours, previous works have studied the problem of diversifying exposure.
+This task presents various aspects, such as the questions of \emph{who} to target, \emph{what} viewpoints to promote, or \emph{how} best to present possibly opposing viewpoints to users~\cite{Liao2014}.
+Recent approaches focus on targeting users so as to reduce the polarization of opinions and bridge opposing views~\cite{Matakos17, Musco17,garimella17reducing, xi2018quantifying}.
 These works consider an \emph{opinion-formation} model whereas our underlying model is an \emph{influence-propagation} model.
-From this angle, the work by Garimella et al.~\cite{garimella17balancing} is closest to our work.
+From this angle, the works by Garimella et al.~\cite{garimella17balancing} and Rawal and Khan \cite{rawal2019maximizing} are closest to our work.
 They consider an influence propagation setting, where two conflicting campaigns propagate in the network and aim to maximize the number of users exposed to both campaigns.
-However, our setting is more fine-grained since we consider items with a range of leanings rather than two opposing sides.
-Additionally, we also consider the leanings of users, which affect the propagation probabilities.
-Since our goal is to identify assignments of items to users, we aim to identify both the users to target and the viewpoint to expose them to.
+However, the granularity of our setting is finer since we consider items with leanings lying across a spectrum rather than two opposing sides.
+Additionally, we consider the leanings of users, which affect the propagation probabilities.
+Since our goal is to identify assignments of items to users, we aim to identify both the users to target and the viewpoints to expose them to.